isomerpages/pa-corp/_newsroom/Tender Notices.md

 Open Procurement and Grassroots Trade Fair Tenders published via the Grassroots Emart System (GEMS) can be viewed online using [this](https://gems.pa.gov.sg/account/vendors) link.
 Access the GEMS webpage to learn more.
 <br>

-Please check the below listing(s) for the latest tender notices: <br>[Tender for Provision of Security Services for Keat Hong Community Club](/tender-for-provision-of-security-services-for-keat-hong-community-club/) [Tender for Design and Build a Modular, Eco-Friendly Structure at Sengkang Community Club Hardcourt](/tender-for-design-and-build-a-modular-eco-friendly-structure-at-sengkang-community-club-hardcourt/)
+Please check the below listing(s) for the latest tender notices: <br>[Tender for Provision of Security Services for Keat Hong Community Club](/tender-for-provision-of-security-services-for-keat-hong-community-club/)